Liveaboard Diving in Exuma Cays

 What To Expect On An Exuma Cays Liveaboard

 A chain of 365 islands, also known as Cays, surrounded by sapphire blue waters and untouched beaches is what makes up the Exuma Cays.
 This string of islands in the Bahamas only stretches 209 km (130 mi) and starts just 55km (35 mi) under the capital city of Nassau.
 These islands are only populated by 7400 people, meaning a lot of privacy and a lot of untouched nature; the perfect recipe for a great experience.
-There is a high abundance of marine life, including all the species of sea turtles which you can see throughout the year, along with eagle rays, dolphins, reef sharks and seahorses.
+There is a high abundance of marine life, including all the species of sea turtles which you can see throughout the year, along with eagle rays, dolphins, reef sharks, and seahorses.
 November through to February heightens the chance of seeing humpback whales and hammerhead sharks.
-Due to the extreme lack of run off into the water, the visibility is great all year round.
+Due to the extreme lack of runoff into the water, visibility is great all year round.

 The most famous dive area is the Exuma Land and Sea Park, it is one of the National Park and Protected Areas managed by the Bahamas National Trust, meaning protecting their environment is a priority for them.
 There you will have the chance to dive along underwater walls, flourishing and untouched reefs and last but not least; sharks.
 They have dive sites of multiple depths so divers can enjoy a scuba experience here.
 With its protection, it is a kind of environment you won't find in many other places.

 While in the Exuma Cays you will have the chance to visit multiple dive sites, each with their own unique experience.
-There are a few dive sites which consist of beautiful, thriving sea walls such as the Whale Tail Wall, where eagle rays are often spotted and Pillar Wall, which begins at 12 metres (40') and drops down more than 100m (333'), especially great for deep divers.
+There are a few dive sites which consist of beautiful, thriving sea walls such as the Whale Tail Wall, where eagle rays are often spotted and Pillar Wall, which begins at 12 meters (40') and drops down more than 100m (333'), especially great for deep divers.

 There is also a wreck you can dive around; the Austin Smith Wreck, lying down at 18 m (60') and is about 25m (82') long and after being down there for 21 years, its misfortune has created a spectacular dive site.
 If you seek even more excitement then you will find this at The Washing Machine, a place where the tide can literally make you tumble around, if you wish.
 If you would rather watch from the sidelines it still has an impressive reef teeming with life.
 When it comes to reefs, the Amberjack Reef, another site, is a small patch of reef that is incredibly alive, you will be surrounded by thousands of fish and there are multiple reefs shark that call that patch their home.